kevint1108/PortfolioBuilder/README.md

 🧰 Portfolio Builder

-A responsive, customizable portfolio builder designed to help developers, designers, and creatives showcase their work online with ease.
-Built with modern web technologies, this project offers a clean, minimal UI and dynamic content configuration — no backend required.
+The Portfolio Builder Project is a personal website designed to showcase your professional profile, technical skills, and project work in a clean, responsive, and customizable format.
+This project aims to help individuals create a strong online presence and share their work with potential employers, clients, or collaborators.

 ✨ Features
 🌐 Fully responsive design (desktop, tablet, mobile)